core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

+In this example the default event stream resource path /s is an example
+location discovered with a request similar to {{discovery-ex-es}}.
+By executing a
-By executing a GET with Observe 0 on the default event stream resource the
+GET with Observe 0 on the default event stream resource the client receives the
-client receives the following response:
+following response:

 ~~~~
-REQ:  GET <example.com/path/to/the/default/event/stream> Observe(0)
+REQ:  GET </s> Observe(0)

 RES:  2.05 Content (Content-Format: application/yang-tree+cbor)
       Observe(12)